Anne Boleyn: Charges of adultery, incest and treason

-On 2 May 1536, Anne was arrested and taken to the Tower of London by barge.
-It is likely that Anne may have entered through the Court Gate in the Byward Tower rather than the Traitors' Gate, according to historian and author of The Life and Death of Anne Boleyn, Eric Ives.
-In the Tower, she collapsed, demanding to know the location of her father and "swete broder", as well as the charges against her.
+On 2 May 1536 Anne was arrested and taken to the Tower of London.
+In the Tower, initially she became hysterical, demanding to know the location of her father and her "sweet brother", as well as the charges against her.
+The charge was treason, in that she and the other defendants had intended Henry's death: the shock of the news of her adultery was alleged to have put his life at risk.
+Anne was taken by barge from Greenwich to the Tower of London and lodged in the royal apartments.

 In what is reputed to be her last letter to Henry, dated 6 May, she wrote:

 Four of the accused men were tried in Westminster on 12 May 1536.
 Weston, Brereton and Norris publicly maintained their innocence and only Smeaton supported the Crown by pleading guilty.
 Three days later, Anne and George Boleyn were tried separately in the Tower of London, before a jury of 27 peers.
 She was accused of adultery, incest, and high treason.
-By the Treason Act of Edward III, adultery on the part of a queen was a form of treason (because of the implications for the succession to the throne) for which the penalty was hanging, drawing and quartering for a man and burning alive for a woman, but the accusations, and especially that of incestuous adultery, were also designed to impugn her moral character.
-The other form of treason alleged against her was that of plotting the king's death, with her "lovers", so that she might later marry Henry Norris.
-Anne's one-time betrothed, Henry Percy, 6th Earl of Northumberland, sat on the jury that unanimously found Anne guilty.
+The treason alleged against her (after Cromwell had used the nine days of her imprisonment to develop his case) was that of plotting the King's death, with her "lovers", so that she might later marry Henry Norris.
+One of Anne's ladies-in-waiting, the Countess of Worcester, gave evidence against her, claiming she had knowlege of the Queen's adultery with Henry Norris, Mark Smeaton, and Lord Rochford, the queen's brother.
+Anne's one-time betrothed, Henry Percy, 6th Earl of Northumberland, sat on the jury that unanimously found her guilty.
 When the verdict was announced, he collapsed and had to be carried from the courtroom.
 He died childless eight months later and was succeeded by his nephew.

 On 17 May, Cranmer declared Anne's marriage to Henry null and void.